 Managing Expenses and Cutting Costs

-A business can potentially save $11,000 per year in reduced overhead if they allow employees to work from home for half the work week.
+A business can potentially reduce overhead if they allow employees to work from home for half the work week.
 While working from home can save a business money, telecommuters may worry about having to pick up the tab for business expenses, including computers, security and firewall software, Internet, and phone services.
 First, discuss with your employer the possibility of the company covering these costs.
 Often, many companies will pay for these services or provide a stipend.

 If you are paying for the services yourself, you can cut costs by bundling business services, such as your Internet, email, web services, and phone line.
 These business services, such as the CenturyLink Business Bundle, may include anti-virus security, Cloud data backup, 24/7 tech support, file storage and sharing, and high-speed Internet, which is essential for getting your work done efficiently.
 By bundling these services, they can together qualify as a business expense, saving you money come tax season.